Simon Fisher-Becker: Career

 Simon Fisher-Becker was born 25 November 1961 in London.
 Raised in Ruislip, in the London Borough of Hillingdon, he was mostly interested in music as a child and learned to play the clarinet and saxophone.

 His first acting role was as a griffin in a primary school production of Alice in Wonderland.
 He discovered he liked acting better after being cast as Mr. Bumble in a school production of Oliver Twist, and studied drama in his sixth form at Northwood School.
+In 1975, he joined the Hillingdon Music Centre, later Hillingdon Music Service, which provided Saturday classes for music students at local public schools, and became an assistant warden in 1981.
+He also co-founded the Hillindon Symphony Orchestra and the Second Chance Concert Band, for which he acted as conductor.

 Fisher-Becker worked in the civil service, and for a period of time worked for the House of Lords, the upper house of the Parliament of the United Kingdom.
 After leaving government service, (Note: Sources say he resigned or that he was made redundant.) he took a drama course and began to pursue an acting career.
 While seeking roles, he managed a theatre and worked as a human resources independent contractor.
-In 1975, he joined the Hillingdon Music Centre, later Hillingdon Music Service, which provided Saturday classes for music students at local public schools, and became an assistant warden in 1981.
-He also co-founded the Hillindon Symphony Orchestra and the Second Chance Concert Band, for which he acted as conductor.

 In January 1988, he joined the Theatre in Education project.
 His group, the GCSE Syllabus Players, went on a six-week national teaching tour in public schools.

 Fond of comedy and music, Fisher-Becker became a versatile character actor, and found work in film, television, and the stage, mostly in small roles.
 Initially, his work consisted of narration and voice-over.
 He later said he was "given parts because I could make people laugh."
 He appeared in a stage production of Edith Sitwell's Façade – An Entertainment; Tubby the Tuba, a narrative children's play with orchestral accompaniment; and as Peter III in a comedy play at the Edinburgh Festival Fringe.
 He had a minor role as a mini-cab driver in a 2006 episode of Afterlife, a supernatural drama.